tumblerlock/radiate/Readme.md

 $ bash -c "$(curl -s https://raw.githubusercontent.com/tumblerlock/radiate/master/setup.sh)"
 ```

-Or follow the steps in install.sh to manually install radiate and helper utilities into your project.
+Or follow the simple steps outlined in install.sh to manually install radiate and helper utilities into your project.

 ## Usage Example